-Approximately 13.8% of the total revenues in the 2008 Budget (excluding interdepartmental and interfund revenues) come from federal and State reimbursement mainly for human services and other mandated entitlement programs.
-Consequently, changes in the amount of County revenues derived from federal and State aid result from the levels of payments in connection with public assistance, day care, foster care, early intervention and special education.
-Federal and State aid levels also vary from year to year in non-mandated areas, such as State probation aid, State transportation aid and federal reimbursement for housing federal inmates at Nassau County Correctional Center on behalf of the federal government.
+Approximately 13.8% of the total revenues in the 2008 Budget come from federal and State reimbursement mainly for mandated entitlement programs, mostly for human services.
+Consequently, changes in the amount of County revenues derived from federal and State aid result from the levels of payments in connection with Medicaid, public assistance, day care, foster care, early intervention and special education.